Skip To Content

 6. Effectively apply organizational and management skills that incorporate knowledge of the political, financial, economic, and public health issues which impact the healthcare delivery system.

-Upon completion of the Bachelor of Science in Health Sciences with a specialization in Public Health, graduates should be able to:
+Upon completion of the Bachelor of Science in Health Sciences, graduates should be able to:

 1. Describe the interaction between resource management, organizational theory, marketing and public policy to safeguard and sustain the public health of individuals and populations.